 For existing State Council bodies, we used the official translations of their names in our summary.
 For new bodies created by the Plan, we mostly followed the translations published by Xinhua.
-We only included the Chinese names of new bodies.
+We included the Chinese names of new bodies only.
 To limit the length of the document and for formatting purposes, the use of acronyms is inevitable even though we have tried to minimize their use.
 If you see an acronym you do not recognize, please perform a search within the document.
-We sincerely welcome any and all suggestions and comments on how to improve this summary.
-Download the newest (March 17) PDF document in U.S.-letter size or A4 size.

 Some State Council bodies (such as the Taiwan Affairs Office (TAO) of the State Council 国务院台湾事务办公室) are not listed in the document because they are Communist Party organizations under a different name (the TAO is the same entity as the Party Central Committee’s Taiwan Work Office 中共中央台湾工作办公室).